 In protecting the privacy rights and the confidentiality rights of library users, librarians, staff, educators, volunteers, and trustees should limit the degree to which personally identifiable information is monitored, collected, disclosed, and distributed while fulfilling their duty to comply with their state’s library confidentiality statute.
 Librarians involved in training volunteers, new employees, student assistants, or trustees should inform them of the requirements that they not abuse confidentiality and that they protect library users’ rights of privacy.

-For ALA’s privacy policies and “Privacy: An Interpretation of the Library Bill of Rights,” see the Intellectual Freedom Manual, (2010), and the Web site, “Privacy and Confidentiality.”
+For ALA’s privacy policies and “Privacy: An Interpretation of the Library Bill of Rights,” see the web site, “Privacy and Confidentiality.”

 2. What is “personally identifiable information”, and why is this phrase used?

 “Personally identifiable information” (PII) covers a greater range than “personal identification,” such as an individual’s name, address, telephone number, social security number, driver's license number, e-mail address, etc. PII connects you to what you bought with your credit card, what you checked out with your library card, and what Web sites you visited where you picked up cookies.
 More than simple identification, PII can build up a picture of your tastes and interests — a dossier of sorts, though crude and often inaccurate.
 While targeted advertising is the obvious use for PII, some people would use this information to assess your character, decide if you were a security risk, or embarrass you for opposing them.
 For minors seeking personal, social, and sexual identities, having the subjects of their research or reading known may be embarrassing or put them at risk for teasing or bullying.
 Because of the chilling effect that such scrutiny can have on open inquiry and freedom of expression, libraries and bookstores have long resisted requests to release information that connects individual persons with specific books.